hackclub/OnBoard/projects/arduinopcb/README.md

 ---
 name: "Souptik Samanta"
 slack_handle: "@Souptik Samanta"
-github_handle: "@Souptik Samanta
+github_handle: "@Souptik-Samanta
 "
-tutorial: # Link to the tutorial if you used one
+tutorial: # no
 ---
-nfc business card pcb
+Made a hacker card

-i made a nfc business card
+Made a hacker card

-less than a 100$
+less than a 50$